 I'm Vijay, and I've been working on this blog for the past 20+ years!
 I’ve been in the IT industry for more than 20 years now.
 I completed my graduation in B.E.
 Computer Science from a reputed Pune university and then started my career in…

-These arguments, also known as command line parameters, that allows the users to either control the flow of the command or to specify the input data for the command.
+These arguments, also known as command line parameters, allow the users to either control the flow of the command or to specify the input data for the command.

 Unix Video #22: